Aiqing-Zhu/IMDE/README.md

 # PyTorch Implementation of: On Numerical Integration in Neural Ordinary Differential Equations

 The experiments based on this library are fully supported to run on single/multiple gpus.
 By default, the device is set to cpu.
-All our experiments where run on a single GPU.
+All our experiments where run on a single gpu.

 ## Requirements
 * Python